ackintosh/ganesha/README.md

 <div align="center">

 **If Ganesha is saving your service from system failures, please consider [donating](https://www.patreon.com/ackintosh) to this project's author, [Akihito Nakano](#author), to show your :heart: and support.
-Thanks you!**
+Thank you!**

 <a href="https://www.patreon.com/ackintosh" data-patreon-widget-type="become-patron-button">
 <img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="160" title="Become a Patron!">